 Kirsty Sword Gusmão is married to Xanana Gusmão, Prime Minister and former President of Timor-Leste.
 She is the founding director of the Alola Foundation, which seeks to improve the lives of women in Timor-Leste, a nation with one of the world's lowest per capita GDPs. ...moresee more on Kirsty Sword Gusmão

 Jonathan Mark Weiss is an American scholar of French literature and social science whose extensive publications include literary and theatre criticism, essays on Franco-American relations, a short story, and most recently the biography of Irène Némirovsky.
-Weiss is currently NEH Class of 1940 ...moresee more on Jonathan M. Weiss
+Weiss is currently NEH Class of 1940 Distinguished Professor of Humanities, emeritus, in the Department of French and Italian at Colby College in Waterville, Maine.
+Weiss currently lives in Dijon, France with his wife, Dace. ...moresee more on Jonathan M. Weiss

 Eugene Botkin, also Yevgeny Sergeyevich Botkin was the court physician for Tsar Nicholas II and Tsarina Alexandra and, while in exile with the family, sometimes treated the hemophilia-related complications of the Tsarevich Alexei Nikolaevich of Russia.
-Botkin went into exile with the Romanovs ...moresee more on Eugene Botkin
+Botkin went into exile with the Romanovs following the Russian Revolution of 1917 and was murdered with the family at Ekaterinburg on 17 July 1918.
+Like them, he was canonized as a passion-bearer by the Russian Orthodox Church Outside Russia in 1981. ...moresee more on Eugene Botkin